-Once a referral form has been completed for your child, you will receive a call from our senior Music Therapist who will establish contact, discuss your child’s current needs, and explain the running of the Clinic.
+Once the application and referral form have been completed for your child, you will receive a call from our senior Music Therapist who will briefly discuss your child’s current needs, and explain the running of the Clinic.
 At times we may find it helpful to liaise with other professionals involved in your child’s therapy input.
 If needed, we will be in touch with you to discuss this to gain a better understanding of the context around your child.

 Initial Music Therapy Assessment

 Music Therapy is offered in blocks of 10 termly sessions.
 Prior to this it may be necessary to undertake an initial assessment.
 In this case a half term assessment package will be offered.
 This provides an opportunity for the child to experience the music therapy setting and to find out whether further music therapy might be beneficial.

 Towards the middle of the half term assessment period, the therapist will discuss whether further sessions would be beneficial.
 The child, parent and therapist can then decide whether to commit to further regular sessions.